jyunhanlin/daka/README.md

 ### GitHub Actions

-> [Note](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule): The schedule event may be delayed.
+> [Note](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule): The time of the scheduled event might delay.

-- Modify the schedule you want (GitHub Actions use UTC time)
+- Modify the schedule you want (GitHub Actions use UTC)
-- After each daka, GitHub Actions open an issue and then close it immediately.
-(So an email will be sent to inform the status of daka)
+- After each daka, GitHub Actions open an issue and then close it immediately. (email will be sent to inform the status of daka)

 ```yaml
 on: